MATLAB for Students

 Since you get no grades or credits in this small MATLAB course, I provide, as an extra service with no additional charge, a Diploma.
 You will get this valuable diploma (handy when applying for jobs, etc.) only if you pass the following criteria:

-1. You need to submit code from part I, II (and III) (Submission: Use the Hand-in folder in the Fronter room and submit one single .zip (NOT .RAR!!) file including all the .m files for the required chapters) - Filename: studentno_partX.zip (where X is I, II or III)
+1. You need to submit code from part I, II (and III).
+Submission: Use the Hand-in/Submissions folder in the Teams room and submit one single .zip (NOT .RAR!!) file including all the .m files for the required chapters for each of the different parts.
+Filename: studentno_partX.zip (where X is I, II or III)

 2. You need to show up in class (most of the times) (recorded attendance!).
 If you are absent more than 3 times, you will not get a diploma!